wraiford/encrypt-gib/README.md

 simple programming.

-The key innovation with this algorithm, which has both a relatively weaker stream mode **and** a multipass mode block-like mode - though the blocks in this case do not necessarily all have to be the same size.
+The key innovation with this algorithm, which has both a relatively weaker stream mode **and** a multipass block mode - though the blocks in this case do not necessarily all have to be the same size.

 ## tl;dr - up & running